 CoolSculpting is used to help healthy women and men eliminate stubborn areas of fat that won’t go away with diet and exercise.
 CoolSculpting is an ideal alternative to liposuction.
 It’s non-invasive, painless, and safe.

-This effective procedure can be used to freeze fat from any area of the body.
-However, it is most commonly used to treat the following areas:
+This effective procedure can be used to freeze fat from nearly any area of the body.
+The treatment most commonly targets:

 The back